tarpas/codesys-bridge/README.md

    - Windows UAC prompt will appear for confirmation

 2. The installer will:
+   - Install into the CodeSys Script Commands directory
-   - Automatically detect all installed EcoStruxure Machine Expert V2.x versions
+   - Automatically detect all installed SE Machine Expert V2.x versions
-   - Install the bridge script into each version's Script Commands directory

    - Copy required assets (icons)
    - Create or update the configuration files

 ## What Gets Installed

-The installer adds the following to each detected V2.x installation:
+The installer adds the following to each installation:
 - `git.ico` - Icon file for the script command
 - Updates to `config.json` - Adds or updates the CodeSys Bridge Script entry
 - Reference to `codesys_bridge_script.py` - The main bridge script

-## Installation Locations

-The script installs to all detected versions at:

 ## Requirements

 - Windows operating system
-- Administrator privileges
+- Administrator privileges (for SE Machine Expert installations)
-- EcoStruxure Machine Expert V2.x installed
+- EcoStruxure Machine Expert V2.x and/or CodeSys 3.5.x installed

-## Troubleshooting

-If you encounter any errors during installation:
-1. Ensure you have administrator privileges
-2. Verify that EcoStruxure Machine Expert is installed
-3. Check the error message displayed by the installer
-4. Press Enter to exit if an error occurs

 ## Notes